texttics/texttics-site/readme.md

-# Client-Side Python Text Analyzer
+# Text...tics: A Client-Side Python Text Analyzer

 This is a single-page web application that functions as a real-time, high-precision text analyzer.
 It uses **PyScript** to run Python directly in the browser without requiring a server backend.

-It provides a detailed breakdown of the text's composition at both the character and sequence (token) level, and it implements a privacy-first analytics solution using Google Consent Mode v2.
+It provides a detailed breakdown of the text's composition at both the character and sequence (token) level.
+It also implements a privacy-first analytics solution using Google Consent Mode v2, which is set to 'denied' by default.

 ## 🚀 Features

-* **Granular Character Counters:** A top-row dashboard provides a real-time count of every character in the input, broken down into 8 distinct categories (Letters, Numbers, Punctuation, Spaces, Control Chars, Emoji, Symbols, and Total).
+* **Character Composition (Granular Counters):** A dashboard provides a real-time count of every character in the input, broken down into 8 distinct categories (Letters, Numbers, Punctuation, Spaces, Control Chars, Emoji, Symbols, and Total).
-* **Sequence (Token) Counters:** A second-row dashboard counts uninterrupted sequences of the same character type, providing a structural analysis of the text's composition (e.g., `Hello-100%!` = 1 Letter seq, 1 Punctuation seq, 1 Number seq, 1 Symbol seq, 1 Punctuation seq).
+* **Sequence Analysis (Token Counters):** A second dashboard counts uninterrupted sequences of the same character type, providing a structural analysis of the text's composition (e.g., `Hello-100%!` = 1 Letter seq, 1 Punctuation seq, 1 Number seq, 1 Symbol seq, 1 Punctuation seq).
 * **Text Dissection by Character Count Decile:** Analyzes the total number of **non-space characters** and renders the text into 10 separate blocks, each containing exactly 10% of the non-space characters.
-This dissection is literal and will split mid-word.
-* **Privacy-First Cookie Consent:** Implements Google's Consent Mode v2.
-All analytics and ad tracking are **disabled by default**.
-A cookie banner is shown, and tracking is only enabled *after* the user explicitly clicks "Accept."
+* **Privacy-First Analytics:** Implements Google's Consent Mode v2.
+All analytics and ad tracking are **disabled by default** (set to 'denied') to ensure user privacy.

 ## 💻 Tech Stack